Varsha-R/FunFacts/README.md

 # FunFacts
-A simple Android app the shows fun facts
+A simple Android app that shows fun facts